nchakarov777/blockchain-js/README.md

 # blockchain-js
-A blockchain structure implemented with JS.
+A blockchain structure implemented with TypeScript.